/specs API · stack · security · numbers

 10 · API reference

-Every public endpoint, with response shape.
+Every endpoint, with response shape.

 All endpoints return UTF-8 JSON unless noted otherwise.
 Timestamps are ISO-8601.
 Hashes are hex-encoded SHA-256.
 Base URL throughout: https://jenni.download.